 Jon Polenberg is running for the Board of Governors of The Florida Bar.
 He seeks to fill Seat 4 representing the 17th Circuit currently held by Jay Cohen, who is not running for re-election.
-Ballots will be mailed around March 1, 2018, and must be returned no later than midnight March 21.
-Bar members in the 17th Circuit will have the option of voting electronically or returning a paper ballot to the Bar’s election company.
-Instructions on voting will be included in the ballot.
+Voting began on March 1, 2018, and ends at midnight, March 21.
+17th Circuit Bar members have the option of voting electronically or returning a paper ballot to the Bar’s election company.
+Instructions on voting are included in the ballot.
 The winner will be sworn in at the Bar’s June Annual Convention in Boca Raton.

 Jon’s Platform Statement